scionproto-contrib/csnet/README.md

 Depending on the installation directory you might need to run the command with `sudo`.

-The installation will produce the static libraries `lib/libscion.a`, `lib/libnghttp2.a`, `lib/libprotobuf.a`, the header file `include/scion/scion.h` and the cmd binary `bin/ping` in your installation directory.
+The installation will produce the static libraries `lib/libscion.a`, `lib/libnghttp2.a`, `lib/libprotobuf.a`, the header file `include/scion/scion.h` and the command-line tool `bin/ping` in your installation directory.
 When using the library make sure to link against all the static libraries produced by the installation.

 ### Known Issues